 Application Review Process

-- Watercourse Protection (Riparian Management Areas) - Bulletin Info 23
+- Riparian Management Areas - Bulletin Info 23

-To inquire about a soil matter or to report unauthorized soil removal or fill deposition (within the ALR), please contact the Community Bylaw Department at 604-276-4345 or by email at firstname.lastname@example.org.
+To inquire about the Soil Bylaw, the associated application process or to report the unauthorized deposition of soil and/or other material and removal of soil regarding any Lands within the City, please contact the Community Bylaw Department at 604-276-4345 or by email at firstname.lastname@example.org.